ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Related Works

-\textbf{Out-of-distribution Generalization in Dynamical Systems.} Out-of-distribution generalization in dynamical systems is a rapidly growing area of research. \citet{norton2025learning} demonstrated that reservoir computers can generalize to unobserved basins of attraction in multistable systems when trained on sufficiently rich transient dynamics, thereby learning a global representation from a single basin.
-Another prominent strategy involves decomposing system dynamics into shared and specific components, where a base model captures common physical laws and low-dimensional vectors encode system-specific characteristics, leveraging data from multiple regimes to learn fundamental representation of the underlying dynamics~\citep{brenner2024learning,wang2025generalizable,huang2023generalizing}.
-A complementary paradigm focuses on pre-training foundation models on vast synthetic datasets encompassing diverse governing equations, parameters, and initial conditions~\citep{nzoyem2025towards, subramanian2023towards,herde2024poseidon,lai2025panda,mccabe2024multiple,seifner2024foundational}.
-This approach significantly improves sample efficiency, enabling rapid fine-tuning on unseen downstream tasks, even those governed by different physics.
-Despite these advances, current generalization strategies often excel at transferring knowledge across parameter regimes of a single dynamical system but struggle to bridge the gap between fundamentally different systems.
-Conversely, the above foundation models are mainly designed for PDEs, leveraging their inherent spatiotemporal structure, which makes them less readily applicable to many chaotic systems described by ODEs—a domain for which foundational models remain underexplored.
+\textbf{Out-of-distribution Generalization in Dynamical Systems.} \citet{norton2025learning} demonstrated that reservoir computers can generalize to unobserved basins of attraction in multistable systems when trained on sufficiently rich transient dynamics.
+Another prominent strategy involves decomposing system dynamics into shared and specific components, where a base model captures common physical laws and low-dimensional vectors encode system-specific characteristics, leveraging data from multiple regimes to learn fundamental representations of the underlying dynamics~\cite{brenner2024learning,wang2025generalizable,huang2023generalizing}.
+A complementary paradigm focuses on pretraining foundation models on large synthetic datasets encompassing diverse governing equations, parameter regimes, and initial conditions~\cite{nzoyem2025towards,subramanian2023towards,herde2024poseidon,mccabe2024multiple,seifner2024foundational}, and most of these works target PDEs with rich spatiotemporal structure.
+Within the domain of ODE-based chaotic systems, Panda~\cite{lai2025panda} trains Transformer blocks on a large-scale corpus of synthetic chaotic systems and demonstrates strong zero-shot forecasting performance on many unseen systems.
+DynaMix~\cite{hemmer2025true} instead employs a mixture of almost-linear RNN experts with a CNN encoder to process context.
+Although these works clearly demonstrate the benefits of pretraining for generalization, their architectures either overlook the inherent multi-scale temporal structure of chaotic dynamics or fail to capture the global spectral signatures.